Associate Professor Scott Ickes

 AHS 381.
 Concepts in Epidemiology.
 An introductory course of the basic science of disease prevention.
 Overview of epidemiologic methods and research designs to explore the variation of disease occurrence among individuals and populations and how that variation is studied to understand the causes of disease.
 Discussion of the biologic, behavioral, social and environmental determinants of health and disease.
 Description of how epidemiologic findings are applied to health maintenance and disease prevention.
 Prerequisite: AHS 271.

 AHS 391.
 Community-Based Research in Urban Public Health.
 Theory and practice of public health program planning and evaluation in partnership with community public health organizations in urban Chicago.
 Students will integrate principles of community building and organizing to address community-identified health issues in the context of social change.
 Emphasis will be placed upon the development of faith-based cultural humility for the recognition and empowerment of existing healthy community assets for the improvement of urban health and quality of life.
 Quantitative and qualitative research methods will be utilized and integrated throughout all phases of health planning and program evaluation.
-Prerequisite: and . $50 course fee.
-Diversity designation.
+Prerequisites: and . $50 course fee.
+Legacy diversity designation.
+Not being offered in 2017-18.
+May be offered in future based on hiring.

 AHS 401.
 Nutrition and Disease.
 The content of the course will cover common chronic diseases, their characteristics, their etiology and treatment.
 The students should be able to explain how a particular disease develops or at least what we know of its development and how nutrients may protect against its development.
 Prerequisite: .
 (2)